 Processing Time Including Audit

 If the DOL chooses to engage in a review of the PERM case through an audit, the overall processing time will increase, often significantly.
 Most audits are the result of random selection, and therefore cannot be anticipated or prevented.
 The selection of a case for audit generally coincides with the timeframes for approval or denial of non-audited cases.
-So, at the current time, audit requests generally are issued approximately within six months of online filing.
-It may take up to two weeks to receive the audit letter.

 Processing Time for Supervised Recruitment

 Supervised recruitment is a process that allows the DOL to require an employer to engage in additional recruitment efforts, directed and supervised by the DOL.
-Supervised recruitment is required in a limited number of cases, primarily based upon DOL’s discretion.
+Supervised recruitment is required in a limited number of cases, primarily based upon the DOL’s discretion.
 Once a case has been designated for supervised recruitment, the employer has 30 days to submit a draft advertisement according to instructions provided by the DOL.
 Once the DOL receives the draft, it may take a few weeks to a few months to approve the content.
 In some cases, the DOL can ask for additional information about the position before approving the advertisement text.
 After the advertisement text is approved, the employer is directed to place advertisements within 15 days in different media designated by the DOL.
-The DOL generally keeps the recruiting period open for at least 60 days from the first day of the earliest advertisement, and forwards any applications to the employer as they arrive.
+The DOL generally keeps the recruiting period open for at least 60 days from the first day of the earliest advertisement and forwards any applications to the employer as they arrive.